I don’t own Agyapa Royalties – Gabby Asare Otchere-Darko

 Click for Market Deals →

-Gabby Asare Otchere-Darko, has denied owning Agyapa Royalties, formerly Asaase Royalties, an entity registered both in Ghana and Jersey.
+Gabby Asare Otchere-Darko, a family member of President Akufo-Addo, has denied owning Agyapa Royalties, formerly Asaase Royalties, an entity registered both in Ghana and Jersey.

-In a post on his Facebook timeline, Mr Otchere-Darko said Agyapa Royalties is 100% owned by a body set up by an Act of Parliament.
+In a post on his Facebook timeline, Otchere-Darko said Agyapa Royalties is 100% owned by a body set up under an Act of Parliament.

-Richard Acheampong, the NDC MP for Bia East, accused the nephew of the President Nana Addo Dankwa Akufo-Addo of owning Agyapa Royalties.

-The MP suggested that since Agyapa Royalties was formerly known as Asaase Royalties, then it means that Mr Otchere-Darko will be a shareholder in it since he owns Asaase Radio.
+Many have speculated that Agyapa is related to Asaase Radio but only changed its name while Parliament was considering the matter in order the probing eye of the public.

-But Otchere-Darko noted in his post that “Yes, I am a shareholder in Asaase Radio, a completely separate business with absolutely no link to that state-owned company.
+But, Otchere-Darko noted in his post: “Yes, I am a shareholder in Asaase Radio, a completely separate business with absolutely no link to that state-owned company.
 But should my ownership of a radio station with the name Asaase mean that I am a shareholder in Asaase Royalties, as well?

+“Stretching that illogic should also make me a shareholder in AsaaseGPS, Asaase Farms, Asaase Construction and the over 20 companies bearing the name Asaase!

 He has, however, instructed his lawyers to sue the MP for defamation.